teroyks/knowledge/programming/python/pipenv.md

 # Pipenv

 Pipenv helps create and maintain virtual environments.
-It is a bit easier (and more robust when the system Python version changes) than runnind `virtualenv` directly.
+It is a bit easier (and more robust when the system Python version changes) than running `virtualenv` directly.

 [Comparison with Poetry](https://johnfraney.ca/posts/2019/11/19/pipenv-poetry-benchmarks-ergonomics-2/)

+(Since putting this up, I’ve switched back to using `virtualenv`, along with `pip-tools` – does everything I want, and – with a couple of custom scripts – with minimal effort.)

 ## Get Started